oceanusxiv/CMU_Quadcopter_Documentation/ROSInstallCMU.md

 * [Official Ubuntu 16.04 Desktop Guide](https://help.ubuntu.com/lts/ubuntu-help/index.html)
 * [Unix Terminal Quickstart](http://www.stat.rice.edu/~bhatticr/tutorials/UnixQuickStart.pdf)

-Since most people would not have Linux as primary OS or dualboot, we will first cover how to install Ubuntu on a Virtual Machine.
+Since most people would not have Linux as primary OS or dualboot, we will first cover how to install Ubuntu as a Virtual Machine.

 ## Installing the Ubuntu on a VM